Increased success probability in Hardy's nonlocality: Theory and demonstration

-It reaches the maximum when all $|A_k|$ equals, $|A_k| = A \ \forall k \in\Omega$.
+It reaches the maximum when all $|A_k|$ equals, $|A_k| = A, \ \forall k \in\Omega$.
 For this reason we only consider $A$ real in our data.
 Eq.~\eqref{eq:app:non1} becomes

-All calculation to obtain these results is provided in detail in the supplementary material \cite{sm}.
+Additional calculations to obtain these results are provided in detailed in the Appendix.

-These results are displayed in Fig. 1. $P_\text{nonlocal}$ as smooth curves for different ensemble size $n$ are plotted as a function of $A$.
+These results are displayed in Fig. 1. $P_\text{success}$ as smooth curves for different system sizes $n$ are plotted as a function of $A$.
 In Hardy’s original setup, $A$ controls the transmission coefficients of the beamsplitters.
-The red curve projects $P_\text{nonlocal}$ maximal value for each $n$.
-It indicates that $P_\text{nonlocal}$ asymptotes 15.6\% as $n$ grows.
-Dots are results from a quantum simulation that runs on a virtual machine, as presented in the following section.
+The red curve with square dots projects $P_\text{success}$ maximal value for each $n$.
+It indicates that $P_\text{success}$ asymptotes 15.6\% as $n$ grows.
+Dots are results from a quantum simulation that runs on a virtual machine, as presented in section IV.